International Vladimir Nabokov Society Prizes

 Zoran Kuzmanovich Prize for Best PhD Dissertation on Nabokov

 Awarded annually for the best dissertation predominantly (at least 50%) on Nabokov.
+Eligibility is based on year of formal submission/acceptance of dissertation and conferral of degree.
 Value $1500.

 This prize honors the support given to young scholars by American Nabokov scholar Zoran Kuzmanovich through his editorial work at Nabokov Studies, at MLA conferences, and in other ways, including establishing and funding the original PhD prize as the Kuzmanovich Family Prize.

 2019: Brendan Nieubuurt, "Flesh Made World: Inscription and the Embodied Self in Osip Mandel'shtam and Vladimir Nabokov" (Columbia University 2018), and Agnès Edel-Roy,“'Une ‘démocratie magique': Politique et littérature dans les romans de Vladimir Nabokov” (Université Paris Est, 2018).